boonya/react-hook-form-validation/README.md

 ### Pattern

-In case you need to validate you input based on any random RegEx pattern you interested in, you can do it by `pattern` validator.
+In case you need to validate your input based on any random RegEx pattern you interested in, you can do it by `pattern` validator.

 ```js
 const pattern = /^((?=\S*?[A-Z])(?=\S*?[a-z])(?=\S*?[0-9]).{6,})\S$/u;